AbstractSDK/templates/README.md

 # Abstract App Module Template

 The Abstract Module Template is a starting point for developing composable smart-contracts, or "Modules" on the Abstract platform.
-An App is instantiated for each Account individually and is migratable.
-Apps are allowed to perform actions on Abstract Accounts and can integrate with other Apps and Adapters installed on the Account.
 To learn more about Abstract Accounts, please see the [abstract accounts documentation](https://docs.abstract.money/3_framework/3_architecture.html).
-To read more about apps, please see the [app module documentation](https://docs.abstract.money/3_framework/6_module_types.html).
+To read more about modules, please see the [module documentation](https://docs.abstract.money/3_framework/6_module_types.html).

-This template includes examples for both an app and adapter in a workspace.
+This template includes examples for both an app, adapter and standalone in a workspace.

 ## Getting Started